Landscape Performance Benefits

 - Two sand filters, an ultraviolet (UV) sterilizer and an ionizer clean collected stormwater, which is then reused in the courtyard for irrigating the landscape and replenishing the water feature.
 While a standard infiltration system uses chemical applications of chlorine or bromine to kill bacteria, the ionizer releases copper and silver ions into the water, killing algae, bacteria and viruses.
 This allows plants to grow directly in the water feature and provides a chemical-free water source for birds and insects.
 The filtration system only requires cleaning weekly, as opposed to daily, water quality monitoring, and long-term maintenance is reduced because equipment and pool surfaces will not need to be replaced due to chemical damage over time.

-- Aquatic vegetation is placed within the water feature in perforated planters, allowing the roots to provide supplemental filtration to the water.
+- Aquatic vegetation, including blue flag iris (Iris versicolor), is placed within the water feature in perforated planters, allowing the roots to provide supplemental filtration to the water.

 The design of the central landscaped courtyard was difficult due to a combination of factors.
 First, the courtyard is located directly above the five levels of underground parking for the development, potentially limiting what could be built.
 Second, the public entrance to the space at 23rd street is approximately 15 ft (one story) lower in elevation than the courtyard.
 Third, the city required a little more than half of the courtyard to be designated as public space, and to encourage public use, this space had to be as open and accessible as possible.
 On the other hand, the courtyard space next to the residential buildings was designated as private, so access to this space needed to be restricted and residents needed to feel secure at night.
 Finally, surrounded by twelve story buildings, the courtyard would receive very limited sunlight, potentially restricting the vegetation that could be utilized in the design.